These are the main shelf marks / classification numbers for books on Computing. They have been split up into various sections for various topics.

 For more information check out the Guide to Requesting an item on the Library Catalogue

-You may find that the book is in the Hockney Stack.
+You may find that the book is in the Hockney Library Store.
 If this is the case, just ask a member of library staff and we will collect it for you.

 If we don't have the book or journal article at all, we may be able to request it for you from another library through the Inter-Library loans service.